shine-tong/ikfast-pybings/docs/source/installation.rst

 - **NumPy**: 1.20.0 or later
 - **pybind11**: 2.6.0 or later

-See :doc:`guides/building` for detailed build instructions and troubleshooting.
+See :doc:`Building <guides/building>` for detailed build instructions and troubleshooting.

 From Source
 -----------